Ukraine Recovery Conference 2024 - Side Event

 Programme - Monday, June 10 2024 - click here for the conference programme

 In-person attendance of the following sessions are by personal invitation only.
-You can follow all main sessions (excluding break-out sessions) via our publicly available live stream (in English)
+You can follow all main sessions (excluding break-out sessions) via ZOOM (in English).

 Welcome Coffee and Registration